 Today Boneshaker Press presents you Magali Mebsout!
-Currently situated in Iowa-City, you can find Magali’s portfolio here, or contact her at firstname.lastname@example.org
+Currently situated in Iowa-City, you can find Magali’s portfolio here.

 What’s your background?

 I have a scientific education, I studied bioengineering and worked as a software developer.
-Meanwhile I kept close to art through classes and associations, drawing for pleasure and giving my paintings to friends and family.
-It took a while for me to realise I wanted art to be more than just a hobby.
-It’s not until last year that I started to work toward being a professional artist
+Meanwhile I kept close to art through classes and associations, drawing for pleasure and giving my paintings to friends and family but It’s not until last year that I started to take art more seriously.

 What got you interested in the arts to begin with?

 I don’t remember actually.
-I think drawing was one of the rare thing that made me happy when I was a child.
-I was very shy and quiet and focusing on a piece of paper was a great way not to look around me in class.
+When I was a child I was very shy and quiet and focusing on a piece of paper was a great way not to look around me in class.
 The shy and quiet part changed quite a lot since then but I always kept my love for images.
 Even when I wasn’t drawing I would observe my surrounding as if I was painting it.

 Do you remember your first piece of art you were really proud of?
 The one that made you say yes I am an artist!